-The recommended dose is 8 to 12mg per one pound of body weight (approximately 1 tablet for each 15 pounds) every 12 hours.
-The medication should be given within 30 minutes of your dog eating at least 1/3 of its daily amount of food.
+The recommended dose is 8 to 12 mg per one pound of body weight (approximately 1 tablet for each 15 pounds) every 12 hours.
+The medication should be given within 30 minutes of your dog eating at least 1/3 of his or her daily amount of food.

 Side effects which may occur include a severe allergic reaction which may include; hives, facial swelling, asthma (wheezing), shock.
 If any of these symptoms occur discontinue giving and contact your veterinarian.
 Other symptoms that may occur include; vomiting, diarrhea, loss of appetite, darkening of stool color, change in behavior or a decrease/increase in water consumption .
 If any of these symptoms occur contact your veterinarian.